garth-c/PowerBI/README.md

 <img width="242" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/5b1bfd11-dc46-4c6b-a73f-3a333384c2eb">

-The last of the date calculations is to extract the calendar month of the sales date data.
+The second to last of the date calculations is to extract the calendar month of the sales date data.

 ```
 calendar_month = FORMAT(transaction_table[sales date], "MMMM")